 Numerous products and clinical procedures that center on the elimination of stretch marks have emerged in the market.
-The prices of these products range from affordable to costing thousands of dollars.
+The prices of these products range from affordable to thousands of dollars.
 But what exactly are stretch marks and why do they appear on your body?

 What Causes Stretch Marks?

-If you closely observe the physical manifestation of stretch marks, you will notice that they are usually seen in regions of the body that are known to be very susceptible to rapid increase in girth.
+• Physical factors — If you closely observe the physical manifestation of stretch marks, you will notice that they are usually seen in regions of the body that are known to be very susceptible to rapid increase in girth.

-However, note that extreme dieting is not recommended when you are pregnant because it lead to nutritional deficiencies, and may endanger both you and your unborn baby’s safety.2
+In pregnant women, stretch marks can appear when you gain more weight.
+For this reason, many expectant moms usually consider reducing their food intake.7 However, note that extreme dieting is not recommended when you are pregnant because it may lead to nutritional deficiencies that may endanger both you and your unborn baby’s safety.8,9

-There Are 2 Types of Stretch Marks
+There Are Two Types of Stretch Marks

 Try These Natural Techniques to Help Reduce Stretch Marks

 There are numerous stretch mark remedies on the market today, with some claiming that they can make these marks disappear in a few days or weeks.
 Despite their high cost, many of these products are virtually worthless.